Team building in the classroom: Which tools really work – from elementary school to secondary education

 🔥

-More complexity, more depth – recommended from approx. 10–12 years
+More complexity, more depth – recommended from about 10–12 years old

 8

-The Fröbel Tower Plus is the more challenging version of the classic Fröbel Tower: larger and heavier wooden blocks that require more precision and coordination.
-Ideal for groups that are already familiar with the standard Fröbel Tower and need a new challenge.
+The Fröbelturm Plus is the more challenging version of the classic Fröbelturm: larger and heavier wooden blocks that require more precision and coordination.
+Ideal for groups already familiar with the standard Fröbelturm and looking for a new challenge.

 Ideal for experienced groups & older students